Volcanix13/Image-Resizer/README.md

-# Image-Resizer
-Image Resizer allows you to quickly resize images using a GUI.
-You can also change the language.

 # 🖼 Image Resizer / Redimensionneur d'images

 A simple Python tool with a graphical interface (Tkinter) to resize images easily.